k-nearest-neighbor/m-school/src/app/post/the-pass-at-k-metric/page.md

 ---
 title: >
-  What does Pass@1 mean in AI Code Generation benchmarks?
+  Understanding Pass@1
-subtitle: Understanding confidence metrics used to evaluate AI Code Generation
+subtitle: the Pass@k metric is used to measure how confident we can be of an AI models ability to solve coding tasks
 nextjs:
   metadata:
     title: >